Humanitariansai/NLP-Engine-Profiling/Profiling-Instructions.md

   - **Hotspots** (for CPU time)
   - **Memory Consumption** (for memory allocation)

-If hardware-mode sampling is not available (which is usually the case and is a pain to set up), set the following values to `0` (paths are relative to the install dir):
+If hardware-mode sampling is not available (which is usually the case and is a pain to set up), set the values to `0` in the following files (paths are relative to the install dir):

 ```
 /proc/sys/kernel/perf_event_paranoid